ratepay/shopware5-module/README.md

 4. Install & configure the module

 ## Changelog

+### Version 5.4.7 - Released 2020-01-15
+* RATEPLUG-33: fix namespaces
+* RATEPLUG-67: set phone number as not required field and apply static phonenumber if no phone number is provided

 ### Version 5.4.6 - Released 2019-11-18
 * RATEPLUG-29: allow the usage of the same profile id in more than one countries and shops